kaisermann/svelte-i18n/docs/CLI.md

 - `--overwrite` - overwrite the content of the `output` file instead of just appending missing properties.
 Default: `false`.

-- `-c, --configDir` - define the directory of a [`svelte.config.js`](https://github.com/UnwrittenFun/svelte-vscode#generic-setup) in case your svelte components need to be preprocessed.
+- `-c, --config` - define the path of a `svelte.config.js` in case your svelte components need to be preprocessed.